Consul

 You can start a Consul server container and configure the Consul agent from the command line.

-The following example starts the Docker container and includes a consul agent -server
+The following example starts the Docker container and includes a consul agent -server sub-command to configure the Consul server agent and enable the UI.

 $ docker run --name=consul-server -d -p 8500:8500 -p 8600:8600/udp hashicorp/consul consul agent -server -ui -node=server-1 -bootstrap-expect=1 -client=0.0.0.0 -data-dir=/consul/data

-, the process will run in the background.
-You also set port mapping to your local machine as well as binding the client interface of your agent to 0.0.0.0
+Since you started the container in detached mode, -d, the process will run in the background.
+You also set port mapping to your local machine as well as binding the client interface of your agent to 0.0.0.0.
+This configuration allows you to work directly with the Consul datacenter from your local machine and access Consul's UI and DNS over localhost.
+Finally, you are using Docker's default bridge network.

-Note, the Consul Docker image sets up the Consul configuration directory at /consul/config
+Note, the Consul Docker image sets up the Consul configuration directory at /consul/config by default.
+The agent will load any configuration files placed in that directory.

 The configuration directory is not exposed as a volume and does not persist data.
 Consul uses it only during startup and does not store any state there.

-.
+You can also submit a Consul configuration in JSON format with the environment variable CONSUL_LOCAL_CONFIG.
 This approach does not require mounting volumes or copying files to the container.
 For more information, refer to the Consul on Docker documentation.

 Discover the server IP address

-To find the IP address of the Consul server, execute the consul members
+To find the IP address of the Consul server, execute the consul members command inside of the consul-server container.

 $ docker exec consul-server consul members